 Individuals are encouraged to enter every year, regardless of whether they have won or lost in previous years.

-The applicant must be a citizen or permanent resident of the United States, and must reside (or attend school) within the boundaries of a participating local Mensa within the boundaries of a participating local Mensa chapter such as Chicago Area Mensa is such a chapter, as are most Mensa chapters in the U.S. Chicago Area Mensa includes northern Illinois and northwest Indiana.
+The applicant must be a citizen or permanent resident of the United States, and must reside (or attend school) within the boundaries of a participating local Mensa within the boundaries of a participating local Mensa chapter such as Chicago Area Mensa.
+Chicago Area Mensa includes northern Illinois and northwest Indiana.
 The scholarship website will help you determine if your zip code lies within a participating chapter.

 Awards are unrestricted as to age, race, gender, grade point average, and/or financial need.
 Essays are limited to 550 words or less (the equivalent of about two typewritten, double-spaced pages).

 About 170 scholarships are awarded locally, regionally, and nationally each year.
 More than half are $300 each, a quarter are $500 each, and the rest are either $600 or $1000 each.
 The Chicago Area Mensa applicant pool produces between three to five winners each year.

 Several national scholarships acknowledge individuals pursuing specific fields of study such as Journalism, Aerospace, the Liberal Arts, History, and English (whether learning to be a teacher or a writer).
 One scholarship is awarded each year to a woman who has returned (or is returning) to school after an absence of seven or more years.

 The newest of these Special Awards is named for Dayton, Ohio’s Gary “Skinner” Porter, a long-standing Mensan who passed away in 2013.
 The Skinner Scholarship will be awarded to an individual studying interpersonal communication, alternate dispute resolution, or related fields.

 A limited amount of information about the program, including current and past winners, is available courtesy of the Mensa Education & Research Foundation.
 You may also contact the local scholarship chair.